On the vanishing discount approximation for compactly supported perturbations of periodic Hamiltonians: the 1d case: Preliminaries

 \begin{prop} Assume $F\in\CC(\TM)$ is independent of $u$ and such that $F(x,\cdot)$ is convex in $\R$ for every $x\in \MM$.
 Let $u\in\D{C}(\MM)$.
 The following properties hold: \begin{itemize} \item[(i)] if $u$ is the pointwise supremum (respectively, infimum) of a family of subsolutions (resp., supersolutions) to \eqref{general HJ equation}, then $u$ is a subsolution (resp., supersolution) of \eqref{general HJ equation}; \item[(ii)] if $u$ is the pointwise infimum of a family of equi--Lipschitz subsolutions to \eqref{general HJ equation}, then $u$ is a Lipschitz subsolution of \eqref{general HJ equation}; \item[(iii)] if $u$ is a convex combination of a family of equi--Lipschitz subsolutions to \eqref{general HJ equation}, then $u$ is a Lipschitz subsolution of \eqref{general HJ equation}. \end{itemize} \end{prop}

-More precisely, items (ii) and (iii) above require the convexity of $F$ in the momentum, while item (i) is actually independent of this.
+Note that items (ii) and (iii) above require the convexity of $F$ in the momentum, while item (i) is actually independent of this condition.

-We conclude this section by a standard approximation result that we shall repeatedly use in our analysis.
-The proof is done either by mollifications and partitions of unity or by a direct application of \cite[Theorem 8.1]{fatmad} and is therefore omitted. \begin{lemma} Assume $F\in\CC(\TM)$ such that $F(x,\cdot)$ is convex in $\MM$ for every $x\in \MM$, and let $u$ be a Lipschitz subsolution of equation \eqref{general HJ equation}.
+We conclude this section by a standard approximation result, see \cite{fatmad}, Theorem 8.1, that we shall repeatedly use in our analysis. \begin{lemma} Assume $F\in\CC(\TM)$ such that $F(x,\cdot)$ is convex in $\MM$ for every $x\in \MM$, and let $u$ be a Lipschitz subsolution of equation \eqref{general HJ equation}.
 Then, for all $\eps >0$, there exists a smooth function $u_\eps : \MM\to \R$ such that

 \end{lemma}